BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

     linkStyle 14 stroke:green,stroke-width:2.0px
     linkStyle 15 stroke:#55f,stroke-width:2.0px
 ```
-They then wrap the 1.0.0 release information and add on their own details:
+They then wrap the 1.0.0 release information and add on the Envelope with their details using a `certifiedBy` predicate.
 ```
 {
     {